splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 - For more information on Trace Analyzer, see :ref:`trace-analyzer`.
 - For a list of APM key concepts, see :ref:`apm-key-concepts`.
-- For more Splunk APM use cases, see :ref:`apm-use-cases-intro`.
+- For more Splunk APM scenarios, see :ref:`apm-use-cases-intro`.